Natural Language Processing

 For each product, there is a dialog.
 Each dialog has an associated intent.
 Example: For the Email product, there is an Email dialog, which has an Email intent.

-In the Product s dialog, the User Input element uses keywords to branch the flow to the relevant dialog.
+In the Products dialog, the User Response element uses keywords to branch the flow to the relevant dialog.

 Without NLP enabled